 Design Details is one of those free-flowing design podcasts in the entire list.
-Compared to others with a rigid format, the show prefers casual conversation with designers mainly from product design, UX, and visual design backgrounds.
+Compared to others with a rigid format, the show prefers casual conversations with designers mainly from product design, UX, and visual design backgrounds.

-The show hosts, Marshall Bock and Brian Lovin, discuss essential issues relatable to many designers as they share their views on happening news in the industry.
-With 60-minutes per episode, this podcast has been around for five years.
+The show hosts, Marshall Bock, and Brian Lovin, discuss essential issues relatable to many designers as they share their views on happening news in the industry.
+With 60 minutes per episode, this podcast has been around for five years.

 Graphic design podcasts

 This list below is my top three features for graphic design podcasts.
 These three represent some of those design podcasts that involve new learning that made me intrigued enough to include them in the list –